BenjaminSemah/leaderboard/README.md

 ### To get a local copy, run the following steps:

 - Clone the repository with `git@github.com:BenjaminSemah/leaderboard.git`
+- Navigate to the folder `cd leaderboard`
-- Open the folder with your code editor
+- Open the project with your code editor
 - Run `npm install` to install all dependencies
 - Run `npm start` and go to `http://localhost:8080//` to launch the server.

-### AUTHOR
+## Author

 👤 **Benjamin Semah**